 Another way to save money on food is to buy affordable items such as rice and beans.
-Both are healthy and can be used many different ways.
+Both are healthy and can be used in many different ways.
 Other cheap dry goods are powdered milk, frozen/canned vegetables and fruit, canned meat and fish, oats, and pasta.
-These items also have a long shelf life unlike fresh produce.
+These items also have a long shelf life, unlike fresh produce.

 7. Go to a budget-friendly grocery store

 Avoid going to stores such as Whole Foods where a bunch of strawberries is $6+.
 Other grocery stores are going to have the same or very similar products and charge much less money.

 8. Try to limit yourself to store brands

 Oftentimes, name-brand products are going to cost a lot more than store-brand products.
 Some might argue that name-brand products are better, but are they really?
 Many times, the companies that make branded products also make the store brands, and according to Consumer Reports, buying store-brand products can save you around 25%.

 Shopping by yourself lets you spend less time in the store, prevents you from buying additional items, and lets you stick to your list without getting distracted by a friend, partner, or child.

 As many of you probably already know, going grocery shopping while hungry is not the best idea.
 Shopping before a major meal such as lunch or dinner will make you more likely to add additional products to your cart as everything looks good.
 At the same time, it’s also better to avoid going to the grocery store after a meal or after a party.
 Shopping under the influence of alcohol can also increase your grocery bill.

 “How to Save Money on Groceries” by Dave Ramsey